rjimeno/today_i_learned/README.md

 # 2019-03-17:

-GDB does not run on a Apple's OS X until after you have "codesigned" it.
+GDB does not run on an Apple's OS X until after you have "codesigned" it.
 One way to go about that is described in the following URL: https://gist.github.com/hlissner/898b7dfc0a3b63824a70e15cd0180154